anevero/computational_algebra/README.md

 ## Notes

 * The project was created and tested on Linux-based systems.
-There are no guarantees that it will work correctly in Windows (in particular, multithreading features may work incorrectly when using the MinGW compiler on Windows).

-* Some C++2a features are used inside the project (for example, concepts), so you need some modern compiler to build it. clang++-10 was used to create this solution (with CLion IDE, which supports C++2a concepts feature), so it's recommended to work with it (but other compilers, like gcc-10, can still be used, if they support necessary features).
+* Some C++20 features are used inside the project (for example, concepts), so you need some modern compiler to build it. clang++-10 was used to create this solution, so it's recommended to work with it (but other compilers, like gcc-10, can still be used, if they support necessary features).